s5medina-netizen/bimm143/README.md

 # bimm143
-This is my test repo
+This is my math repo